For a great night’s rest, you can’t beat the Nectar Memory Foam Mattress.

 No list of the best memory foam mattresses is complete without mentioning Tempur-Pedic, the company that brought memory foam to the market when it launched the Tempur-Pedic Swedish Mattress in 1991.
 Since then, Tempur-Pedic has created an extensive line of memory foam bed collections.

 Price point is the main reason that the pioneer of memory foam mattresses isn’t ranked higher on our list.
-The most popular Temper-Pedic bed, the TEMPUR-ProAdapt, comes with a $2,999 price tag for a queen.
+The most popular Temper-Pedic bed, the TEMPUR-ProAdapt, comes with a $2,899 price tag for a king.
 Upgrade to the higher-end TEMPUR-Cloud Luxe Breeze, and you’ll wind up paying $4,799.

 - First memory foam bed maker